hly189/pdf_checker/README.md

 VERSION 1.0.1:

-  Update options for run.py: (22/12/2015)
+  Update options for run.py: (24/12/2015)

     "-v": Shows the current version of pdf_checker.

     "-a": allows you to download all the .pdf files which contain in the provided link.

-    "-s": allows you to download selected .pdf file.
+    "-z": allows you to download selected .pdf file.
 It will ask to see which .pdf file that you want to.

     "-i": shows all the links which cannot be downloaded.